IATA-Cargo/ONE-Record/Documentation_website/docs/API-Security/subscriptions.md

 ## Security

-To engage with the "Get Subscription" endpoint, a client needs proper authentication.
+To engage with the "Subscribe to Logistics Objects" endpoint, a client needs proper authentication.
 If requests lack proper authentication, the ONE Record server should respond with a `401 "Not Authenticated"` status.

 ## Example B1